Unified-modal Salient Object Detection via Adaptive Prompt Learning: Related Work

 In computer vision, full fine-tuning is widely employed to leverage the generalized representational capabilities of pre-trained models for downstream tasks.
 The common practice is to first train a common pre-trained model on a large-scale dataset, and then fine-tune the parameters of the entire pre-trained model in different downstream tasks.
 This approach results in satisfactory performance, but requires separate training and storage of all model parameters for different downstream tasks.

 Recently, prompt learning demonstrates its efficiency in the field of nature language processing, which appends a prompt to the input to instruct the pre-trained model for downstream tasks.
 Consequently, visual prompts are also introduced into many computer vision tasks~\cite{jia2022vpt,tu2023visual,dong2023LTP,zhu2023vipt,lee2023Multimodal} to adapt the pre-trained model to downstream vision tasks by tuning few learnable parameters.
-For example, VPT~\cite{jia2022vpt} introduces additional few learnable parameters in the input space of the frozen pre-trained transformer model to adapt to downstream vision tasks.
-LPT~\cite{dong2023LTP} categorizes prompts into shared and specific ones to make the pre-trained model discriminative for long-tail data.
-ViPT~\cite{zhu2023vipt} introduces prompts for a pre-trained single-modal tracker to adapt it to different multi-modal tracking tasks.
-However, it only designs prompts for multi-modal inputs, resulting in the pre-trained model that can only adapt to multi-modal tasks and can not adapt to single-modal tasks at the same time, which is not conducive to real-world applications.
-In addition, it generates prompts by summing the features of two modalities, which fails to perform sufficient multi-modal interactions and leads to poor exploitation of the pre-trained model.
-In this paper, we design a switchable prompt generation block to interact single-modal or multi-modal inputs, which can adapt the pre-trained model to both single-modal and multi-modal SOD tasks.
+In order to implement prompt learning in vision models, VPT~\cite{jia2022vpt} introduces additional few learnable parameters in the input space of the frozen pre-trained transformer model to adapt to downstream vision tasks.
+Unlike VPT that adapts to the pre-trained model, VQT~\cite{tu2023visual} introduces prompts to summarize frozen intermediate features, and the output features of the prompts are used for prediction.
+Pro-tuning~\cite{nie2023pro} introduces prompt blocks to generate visual cues, which are embedded into different stages of the pre-trained model to enrich the feature space.
+For the application of prompt learning to downstream tasks, LPT~\cite{dong2023LTP} categorizes prompts into shared and specific ones to make the pre-trained model discriminative for long-tail data.
+ViPT~\cite{zhu2023vipt} introduces modality-complementary prompts to address different multi-modal tracking tasks.
+However, it only designs prompts for multi-modal inputs, which makes it difficult to handle the absence of auxiliary modalities.
+In addition, it needs to learn the parameters of modality-complementary cues for each multi-modal task, which increases the training and deployment burden.
+In this paper, we design a switchable prompt generation block to adaptively generate modality-aware prompts, which can simultaneously adapt the pre-trained model to both single-modal and multi-modal SOD tasks.